skip navigation

 Proper care of your equipment is important for both safety and to assure that your equipment is ready every time you play.
 It is your responsibility to periodically inspect all of your equipment before you put it on and tell your coach if it is not in perfect working order.
 Please inspect your helmet for missing or loose pieces and screws, and your shoulder pads for loose straps and clips.

 Players should wear a T-shirt under their shoulder pads and players must wear a practice jersey over their shoulder pads.
 This is an integral part of their protection and keeps shoulder pads in place.
 Practice jerseys should be plain black and/or white nylon mesh, however, an appropriately sized T-shirt will suffice.
-Game jerseys will be distributed before the first game and must be returned clean at equipment return night.
-Players not returning game jerseys or other equipment may be assessed a replacement fee.
-Game Uniforms are NOT to be worn in practice unless you are instructed to do so by a coach.

 Weather: